trbutler/virtualmin-tools/README.md

 ## Donations

 Is this tool helpful to you?
-It is free to use, but a donation to the non-profit I serve at, which is also the primary user that makes development of this script possible, FaithTree Christian Fellowship, Inc., is certainly appreciated.
-FaithTree is a 501(C)(3) organization and donations are tax deductable in the United States.
-You can donate here: https://faithtree.com/sa805 .
-Thank you!
+It is free to use, but if you'd like to say "thank you" and support further development, sending a few bucks to @faithtree on Venmo, timothy.butler@faithtree.com on PayPal, or [making a donation on the FaithTree web site](https://faithtree.com/sa805) is deeply appreciated.
+Anything you send will be tax deductible in the United States as a gift to FaithTree Christian Fellowship, Inc., an IRS 501(c)(3) non-profit organization.

 ## License